 1402.
 Examination by medical board

-(1) Where the Commissioner is of the opinion that a member is not fit for further service, he may direct the member to submit himself to be examined by a medical board.
+(1) Where the Commissioner is of the opinion that a member is not fit for further service, the Commissioner may direct the member to submit himself or herself to be examined by a medical board.

 (2) The medical board referred to in subregulation (1) shall consist of 3 legally qualified medical practitioners nominated by the person who holds or acts in the office of Commissioner of Health 3 under the Health Act 1911.